bob-w-perez/Crypto-Board/README.md

 Welcome to CoinBASED, your one stop shop for the latest cryptocurrency data on your favorite coins!

-Simply enter the coin of interest in the search bar and a card containing relevant trading data, including 30 day price history chart, pops up in the card area.
-Hover over the chart to get more precise data on the coin's price history.
-Each card's twitter button pulls up a bar on the left containing a selection of recent tweets about the relevant coin.
-Close the card at any time to stay focused on your favorite coins.
-Upon reopening the page, all previous coins are retained.
+Simply enter the a currency of interest in the search bar and a card containing relevant trading data, including 30 day price history chart, displays in the card area.
+Each card's 'Twitter Feed' button pulls up a bar on the left containing a selection of recent tweets about the currency.
+Close a card at any time to stay focused on your favorite currency.
+Upon reopening the page, all previous currency cards are retained.